 There are many reasons you may not want your ads appearing on certain Google display networks.
 For example, you may choose to block websites that are not within your niche or block all mobile gamings ads to avoid kids from clicking on those ads and wasting your ad budget.

-By avoiding your ads showing places will surely prevent your ad budget been spent unnecessarily while positively impacting your advertising ROI.
+Avoiding your ads showing places will surely prevent your ad budget been spent unnecessarily while positively impacting your advertising ROI.

 Add multiple Ad extensions